KotonohaProject/tensaku/README.md

 # Installation

 1. Set openai api key according to the official documentation
-2. Setup ssh authenticatio, so that your project will have access to this repo.
+2. Setup ssh authentication, so that your project will have access to this repo.
 (Using deploy key is recommended)
 4. poetry add git+ssh://git@github.com-tensaku:KotonohaProject/tensaku.git#v0.2.0

 # Usage